pulp-platform/ara/docs/source/lane.rst

 Size of Vector register  (VLEN) = 4096 bit

-Size of Vector Register File = 4096 * 32 = 217 bits = 16 KB
+Size of Vector Register File = 4096 * 32 = 217 bits = 16 KiB

 Number of Lanes in Ara can vary from 1 to 16 (implementation dependent).
-So for a 4 lane system the VRF will be divided into 4 lanes with 4KB of memory per lane.
+So for a 4 lane system the VRF will be divided into 4 lanes with 4KiB of memory per lane.

 ..  image:: /images/VRFSize.png
     :alt: VRF Size pre Lane